 40. Proofread Carefully

 It may seem obvious, but editing your resume for typos and grammatical errors is crucial.
 Don’t solely rely on spell check and grammar check; take a break from your resume and then review it carefully.
+Tailor your resume to highlight the most relevant skills and experiences for each job application.
 Ask a friend or family member to proofread it for you as well.
 Alternatively, consider using an online grammar checker for an additional layer of review.

 41. Save your Resume as a PDF or Word Document